academe/wp-max-submit-protect/js/jquery-maxsubmit/README.md

 ## History

+1.1.2 Updated metadata for plugins.jquery.com
+1.1.1 Fixed syntax error messaing with Chrome
 1.1.0 Issue #2 reported by @Bubbendorf Update to demo to demonstrate fixes.
-1.0.2 Fixed manifest; first release to plugins.jquery.com 1.0.1 First attempt to get it into plugins.jquery.com 1.0.0 First release, used in WP plugin.
+1.0.2 Fixed manifest; first release to plugins.jquery.com
+1.0.1 First attempt to get it into plugins.jquery.com
+1.0.0 First release, used in WP plugin.